 1/4 medium onion, very thinly sliced

-1 medium red bell pepper, stemmed, seeded and julienned
+1 medium red bell pepper, stemmed, seeded and julienne

-1 medium yellow bell pepper, stemmed, seeded and julienned
+1 medium yellow bell pepper, stemmed, seeded and julienne

 3 teaspoon curry powder

 3 Scallions, sliced very thinly on the bias